adamkc/adamkc.github.io/cv2.md

 *He's the best!* -Adam's mom

-*In general, he's our best son."* -Adam's dad.
+*In general, he's our best son.* -Adam's dad.

 *I would probably hire him.* -Adam's girlfriend